 5. Positive Reviews Bring in New Business

-Higher rated reviews generate a revenue increase of between 5-9%, and 57% of consumers will only do business with you if you have four or more stars.
+Higher-rated reviews generate a 5-9% revenue increase, and 57% of consumers will only do business with you if you have four or more stars.

 Trust is currency, a means of securing a sale, so it’s no surprise that positive reviews directly produce new business.

 When you’re shopping online, there’s no salesperson to turn to, so they go to online reviews from their peers for help and advice.
 Potential customers then gather enough data to decide where to spend their money.